vippsas/vipps-login-api/vipps-login-api.md

 ### ID Token
 The ID token is a signed information object representing the authenticated identity of the user.
-As part of the OpenID Connect standard the ID token is encoded as a JWT, and signed using the JWS standard.
+As part of the OpenID Connect standard, the ID token is encoded as a JWT and signed using the JWS standard.
-The ID Token can decoded for debugging purposes by tools such as [jwt.io](https://jwt.io/)
+The ID Token can be decoded for debugging purposes by tools such as [jwt.io](https://jwt.io/)

 Example